puppetlabs/device_manager/README.md

 }
 ```

-Declaring either will configure `device.conf` on the proxy Puppet agent, allowing it to execute `puppet device` runs on behalf of its configured devices:
+Declaring will configure `device.conf` on the proxy Puppet agent, allowing it to execute `puppet device` runs on behalf of its configured devices:

 ```bash
 puppet device --user=root --verbose --target bigip.example.com
 ```

-Note: While f5 devices are used in these examples, this module is not limited to F5 devices.
+Note: If configuration for the same device (by name) is declared in both the Classifier and Hiera, the Classifier will take precedence.

 ## Parameters